v-exec/Visor/README.md

 _Visor_'s parser is _not_ whitespace-based, meaning line breaks need to be declared manually by writing `+` at the start of a line.

 When a slide doesn't have a `con` attribute, it will automatically make the title large and centered.
-Otherwise, it'll create a typical
+Otherwise, it'll create a typical alide wirh a title at the top, and content underneath it.

 If any theming `attributes` are left empty, the default theme will be used.